-- Have students complete the Listening Skills quiz.
+- Have students complete the Listening Practice worksheet.

-- Collect the quizzes and worksheets at the end of the lesson, and review them later to assess student comprehension of the lesson content.
+- Collect the worksheets at the end of the lesson, and review them later to assess student comprehension of the lesson content.

 - Have students place their non-writing finger in their ear.
 Now, give one direction, such as "Simon Says put your pencil behind your ear."

 - Ask a student who was successful with this to explain to their classmates what was to be done.